swiftlang/swift-testing/Documentation/ABI/TestContent.md

 - For exit test declarations (kind `0x65786974`), this field is reserved for future use and must be set to `0`.

+- For benchmark hosts (kind `0x62656e63`), the low 16 bits of this field contain the version of the `TestingBenchmarkHost` module's interface that the host was built against.
+The testing library reads this field before calling the record's accessor and ignores records whose version it does not support.
+Other bits are reserved for future use and must be set to `0`.
+See `BenchmarkHostRecord` in the `TestingBenchmarkHost` module.

 #### The reserved1 and reserved2 fields